 Getting rid of the thistles in my gardens, lawn, and rock border always proves arduous for me during the spring and summer months.
 I live across from an open field, so the thistle seeds just keep floating onto my property, sprouting more and more prickly weeds.
 My husband and I tried pulling the thistles out by hand, but the task was tedious at best and painful at worst.
 Even with thick gardening gloves, the prickles on the weeds poked into our skin.
 Because I am allergic to most plants, I always broke out with itchy, red welts whenever I got poked by a thistle thorn.
 I needed a better solution to my thistle problem.
+Upon doing a little research, I discovered that regular old white kitchen vinegar works as an herbicide.

 One day while perusing my Pinterest feed, I happened across a pin about using household vinegar to get rid of weeds in a stone path.
 According to the writer at A Garden for the House, spraying regular old vinegar on the weeds kills the plants without the use of harmful chemicals.
-Vinegar is a herbicide that is truly biodegradable.
+Vinegar is an herbicide that is truly biodegradable.
 As a food, I knew that I could use vinegar around my house without worrying about the dangers to my daughter and pets.
 I was excited to have possibly found a solution to my weed problem that was truly safe for my family.
 Vinegar is also quite a bit cheaper than chemical herbicides.

 After buying a few huge bottles of vinegar and a spray bottle, I proceeded to spray the weeds and grass taking over the rock border and path in the front of my house with straight vinegar.
 I sprayed every plant that I saw: grass, dandelions, violets, wild flowers, thistles.
 The next day when I went outside to check on the progress, I was thrilled to discover that many of the weeds were yellowed and wilting.
 Even more to my surprise, most of the thistles looked completely dead.
 I sprayed everything again that second day for good measure.